AtanasovAtanas/interactive-content/EN/08-Defining-Classes/03-Methods.md

 }
 ```

-First we have a class Car with private field "**horsePower**", because the field has private access we cannot get or modify it.
+First, we have a class Car with private field "**horsePower**" because the field has private access we cannot get or modify it.

 To overcome this problem we have to use "**get**" and "**set**" methods.